jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### No Inferrable Type Arguments

-Do not use type arguments that can be inferred.
+Prefer not to use type arguments that can be inferred.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>